Lessons learned from my time at Instructure

 I am a fairly introspective individual, which many times results in being overly critical of myself.
-But I enjoy change (for the most part), and am always trying to find ways of becoming a better individual and progress towards my goals.
-I was not afraid to ask my managers for feedback, in hopes of finding my blind spots, and seeing things from a different perspective.
-But for the most part the feedback I would get was “Keep doing what you are doing.
-You are doing great”.
-For a while this frustrated me because I wanted feedback that I could take action on, that would help me be better, not the same.
+But I enjoy change (for the most part) and am always trying to find ways of becoming a better individual and progress towards my goals.
+I was not afraid to ask my managers for feedback, in hopes of finding my blind spots and seeing things from a different perspective.
+But for the most part the feedback I would get was "Keep doing what you are doing.
+You are doing great".
+For a while, this frustrated me because I wanted to get feedback that I could take action on.
+The kind of feedback that would help me be better, not the same.

-Over the last 5 years I have discovered a lot about myself that have helped me see where I want to be in the future.
-These personal learning are for more valuable to me than almost anything else I’ve learned at Instructure.
+Over the last 5 years, I have discovered a lot about myself that have helped me see where I want to be in the future.
+These personal learning are far more valuable to me than almost anything else I've learned at Instructure.